 These exercises may or may not get completed in class & assigned for homework.
 These are due at the beginning of the next class.
 Take-it-home exercises will not be accepted late unless they are accompanied by a late coupon.
-You will be given 4 late coupons at the beginning of the quarter to use when needed.

-• Checkpoints on pathways.carnegiehub.org (50 pts) Checkpoints are computer exercises that are delivered via
+• Checkpoints on pathways.carnegiehub.org (40 pts) Checkpoints are computer exercises that are delivered via MyStatway.